0x5bfa/FluentHub/docs/build-from-source.md

 Make sure these packages are local:

 - Visual Studio 2022 and Windows SDK.
-- UWP Development Kit
+- UWP SDK
-- Source code for this project
+- .NET SDK (.NET Standard 2.0)

-## Add app credentials
+## Add an credentials

-This application uses a method called Oauth, so you must independently get a client ID and secret in your account.
+This application uses Oauth, so you must independently get a client ID and secret in your account.
 This is because it uses something similar to a password and cannot be disclosed.

-> **Warning**</br>Since this method is cumbersome for open source app, we plan to remove this process in the future by exposing our own API, which is currently private.

  1. Set some values on [your OAuth app settings](https://github.com/settings/developers):